HL7/smart-web-messaging/input/pagecontent/smart-web-messaging.md

 }, appOrigin);
 ```

-To simplify the previous example further, since the returned `resources` Bundle
+To simplify the previous example further, since the returned `resources` array
-is empty and an optional attribute - can can be omitted.
+is empty and is an optional attribute - it can be omitted.
 Applying the same
 logic to the `payload` attribute results in the following equivalent response
 from the EHR.